 Marya Sea Kaminski is a theatre artist based in Seattle.
-For the last ten years, she has written essays, directed plays and performed solo works exploring themes of power, family and madness.
+For the last ten years, she has written essays, directed plays and performed solo works exploring the tender absurdity of power, addiction, family, grief, and madness.
 She is currently most inspired by the intersections between performance and community, virtuosity and justice.

-Her directing credits include: THE RUMBLE WITHIN by Andrew Russell and Richard Andriessen (The 5th Avenue Theater’s NextFest), Ellen McLaughlin’s IPHIGENIA AND OTHER DAUGHTERS (University of Washington), Adam Rapp’s FINER NOBLE GASES and Jordan Harrison’s THE MUSEUM PLAY (Washington Ensemble Theatre), CONDO MILLENNIUM (Northwest Film Forum), THE LAST IN THE DOOM SERIES (Richard Hugo House), Ellen McLaughlin’s AJAX IN IRAQ and Kevin Kerr’s UNITY (1918) (Cornish College of the Arts), as well as new work development workshops with playwrights Karen Hartman, Trista Baldwin, Holly Arsenault, Brendan Healy, and Peter Skinner.
+Her directing credits include: the West Coast premiere of Sarah Burgess’ DRY POWDER (Seattle Repertory Theatre), the new musical THE RUMBLE WITHIN by Andrew Russell and Richard Andriessen (The 5th Avenue Theater’s NextFest), Ellen McLaughlin’s IPHIGENIA AND OTHER DAUGHTERS (University of Washington), Adam Rapp’s FINER NOBLE GASES and Jordan Harrison’s THE MUSEUM PLAY (Washington Ensemble Theatre), CONDO MILLENNIUM (Northwest Film Forum), THE LAST IN THE DOOM SERIES (Richard Hugo House), Ellen McLaughlin’s AJAX IN IRAQ and Kevin Kerr’s UNITY (1918) (Cornish College of the Arts), as well as new work development workshops with playwrights Karen Hartman, Trista Baldwin, Holly Arsenault, Brendan Healy, and Peter Skinner.
 Her writing has been featured in The New York Theatre Review, Seattle City Arts Magazine, The Stranger, Rivet Magazine, msn.com/Womanity and KNOCK.
 In 2014, she co-wrote two episodes of the French cartoon ZIP ZIP! with filmmaker Daryle Conners and began working on her first full-length screenplay, an adaptation of Antoine LaComblez’s IDAHO 1973.

 As a solo performer, she’s premiered her original writing at HERE Arts Center and PS 122 in New York City, the Edinburgh Fringe Festival in Scotland, the Myrna Loy Center in Helena MT, Bumbershoot and On the Boards in Seattle, and on subway platforms across lower Manhattan.
 In 2012, she performed her original rock musical RIDDLED to sold-out houses for Richard Hugo House in Seattle.
 And in 2015, she performed a new collaborative solo play, WOMAN AT THE WELL (co-conceived with and written by Martyna Majok), at HERE Arts Center in New York City as part of the Downtown Urban Theater Festival.
 Most recently, she performed a multi-media solo performance on ghosts and schizophrenia titled THE MYSTERIOUS OTHERS, at the Frye Art Museum as part of the Frye’s GENIUS Exhibit in October 2015.